 This disease is characterized by a wide range of symptoms.
-However, the presence of circular or oval brown spots with a yellow halo during tillering stage is the most visible sign of the infection.
-As they enlarge, a gray center develops in the middle of these spots and a reddish brown margin becomes visible.
-Discoloration of stems is another characteristic symptom.
-On susceptible varieties, lesions may reach a length of 5−14 mm and can cause leaves to wilt.
+However, the presence of circular or oval brown spots with a yellow halo during the tillering stage is the most visible sign of the infection.
+As they enlarge, a gray center develops in the middle of these spots and a reddish-brown margin becomes visible.
+Stems also become discolored.
+On susceptible varieties, lesions may reach a length of 5-14 mm and can cause leaves to wilt.
 On resistant varieties, the lesions are yellow-brown and pinhead-sized.
-Infection of florets leads to incomplete or disrupted grain filling and a reduction in grain quality.
+The infection of florets leads to incomplete or disrupted grain filling and a reduction in grain quality.

 Always consider an integrated approach with both preventive measures and biological treatments if available.
 The best way to prevent the disease is to use fungicides (e.g., iprodione, propiconazole, azoxystrobin, trifloxystrobin) as seed treatments.